 Thrombosis results from an imbalance in the normal hemostatic mechanisms of clotting leading to a favorable environment for clotting.

 The risk factors that increase the risk of clotting are grouped into three subjects which make up the Virchow’s triad.
 These include:

 - Stasis of blood within the vessel.

 Some factors are known to increase the venous clotting more than arterial clotting and vice versa.
 Thrombosis is a multifactorial disease with etiology being either acquired or they are congenital risk factors.

 Events leading to stasis of blood

-- Pregnancy due to pressure of the gravid uterus on the deep veins of the lower limbs against the spine posteriorly
+- Mechanical pressure of the gravid uterus on the deep veins of the lower limbs against the spine posteriorly.

-- Presence of a malignancy that leads to increase in inflammatory mediators and thus favor the development of a hypercoagulable state.
+- Presence of a malignancy that leads to an increase in inflammatory mediators and thus favors the development of a hypercoagulable state.

-- Nephrotic syndrome that leads to loss of smaller anticoagulant factors and a compensatory increase in the larger procoagulant factors leading to the development of clots
+- Nephrotic syndrome that leads to a loss of smaller anticoagulant factors and retention, coupled with a compensatory increase in the production of the larger procoagulant factors leading to the development of clots.

-- Hyperviscousity syndromes such as multiple myeloma and waldestrom macroglobulinemia
+- Hyperviscosity syndromes such as multiple myeloma and waldenstrom macroglobulinemia.

 The congenital risk factors for hypercoagulability